AnyChart/docs.anychart.com/Maps/Seat_Maps/Preparing_SVG_Image.md

 Now, our SVG-image is ready for the further work and transformations.
 For the further info & tutorial, open the [Seat Map](Seat_Map) article.

-If you want to explore the SVG-file we've used in this article, you can [download it](../../samples/svg_images/house.svg).
+If you want to explore the SVG-file we've used in this article, you can <a href="http://static.anychart.com/images/docs/house.svg">download it</a>.